 Master of Accountancy

-The master of accountancy (M.Accy.) degree program is tailored to the student's individual interests and career objectives in accounting, financial management, and tax practice.
+GW’s 30-credit master of accountancy (M.Accy.) degree program is tailored to the student’s individual interests and career objectives in accounting, financial management, and tax practice.
+In addition to required courses in accounting, finance, and economics, students can choose from a wide range of specialized accounting subjects and other topics to help them prepare for their professional certification.
+If not completed prior to matriculation, students might be required to take prerequisite courses while in the program.
 No business background is necessary prior to joining the program.
-In addition to required courses in accounting, finance, and economics, students can choose from a wide range of specialized accounting subjects and other topics within the School of Business that help them prepare for their professional certification.

 Specific admission requirements are shown on the Graduate Program Finder.